Plasma Upper Eyelid Short-Term Healing Process Case Study.

 - The treatment intensity applied was also particularly high.

 - The healing occurred without the help of any medication or drugs.

 Although three representative cases are presented here with photographic evidence, over 300 cases were also examined and they reported the same or very similar healing patterns.
 Given the high number of the cases examined these are deemed sufficient to bring forward reliable conclusions about the issue of swelling after plasma upper eyelid tightening.
-There could be some minor statistical deviations, however these are not considered to be very significant given the large number of cases observed and feedback reported to date.
+There could be some minor statistical deviations, however, these are not considered to be very significant given a large number of cases observed and feedback reported to date.

 Day One after the procedure.

 This is the swelling which occurs the day following the treatment.
 As seen in the pictures below the degree of swelling is very similar in all three cases.